 3. Have you arranged how you will travel from the airport to your isolation address?
-You will not be able to use public transport including city buses, trains, and subways.
+You may take public transport to your quarantine location.

 4. Are you able to make the necessary arrangements to get groceries and other essentials during your quarantine?
 You can visit this site for information about where to order your groceries online.

 5. Do you have a non-medical face mask or face covering to wear when travelling?
 Airport officials will provide you with a face mask to travel to your isolation location if you do not have one.

 6. Do you have enough money and necessities (including medication) for your 14-day quarantine period?